 Book your stand at the HEFMA Leadership Forum

-Stands will soon be on sale for the 2024 HEFMA Leadership Forum in Telford.
+Stands are still on sale for the 2024 HEFMA Leadership Forum in Telford.

 The exhibition will be on one level so delegates will have a simple route to take in all stands and the conference room will be positioned in the centre of the exhibition too.